catalyzeio/paas-cli-reference/db-download.md

 catalyze db download db01 cd2b4bce-2727-42d1-89e0-027bf3f1a203 ./db.sql
 ```

-This assumes you are download a MySQL or PostgreSQL backup which takes the `.sql` file format.
+This assumes you are downloading a MySQL or PostgreSQL backup which takes the `.sql` file format.
 If you are downloading a mongo backup, the command might look like this

 ```
 catalyze db download db01 cd2b4bce-2727-42d1-89e0-027bf3f1a203 ./db.tar.gz